Jimbly/dcjam2025/Jimb-TODO.md

 * use `combat-hit-crit-2` in race game upon death
 * build out levels
   * station
-  * zones - maybe aim for double enemy count
+  * zones - maybe aim for double enemy count (and 4 medkits)
   * ships
 LEVEL MECHANICS / NPCs TODO
   * guard needs option to not give him the gift (so you can manually fight)